Dean of The Tianjin Juilliard School

 Katherine Chu became dean of The Tianjin Juilliard School in July 2022.

 Chu is an American pianist, vocal coach, and artistic consultant.
 She joined The Tianjin Juilliard School administration in 2020 and served as chair of collaborative piano; interim Associate Dean of Academic and Student Affairs; and resident faculty for collaborative piano in vocal repertoire.

 After working as an assistant conductor at the Metropolitan Opera from 1996 to 2006, she took on the role of musical assistant to Seiji Ozawa and chorus master for the Saito Kinen Festival in Japan.
-She served as head of musical preparation at the Teatro Municipal de la Opera in Santiago, Chile, and was a coach, répétiteur, and assistant conductor for the Salzburg Festival, the Spoleto Festival, Buenos Aires Lirica, Palm Beach Opera, and the Philharmonic of Taiwan.
+She served as head of musical preparation at the Teatro Municipal de la Opera in Santiago, Chile, and was coach, répétiteur, and assistant conductor for the Salzburg Festival, the Spoleto Festival, Buenos Aires Lirica, and the Philharmonia of Taiwan.